scolecite/mica-gd355/lectures/w2-setup-sketch.md

 1. Click the gear icon next to JS tab.
 1. Under Add External JavaScript, copy and paste the following:
   `https://cdnjs.cloudflare.com/ajax/libs/p5.js/0.5.14/p5.min.js`
+1. Here, we are using externally hosted files from [CDN JS](https://cdnjs.com/libraries/p5.js/).
 1. Save & Close.
 1. Now, start coding in the JS tab.
 (You don't need anything in HTML or CSS tab.)